docking-org/zinc22-3d/README.md

 1. Openbabel - https://github.com/openbabel/openbabel/releases/tag/openbabel-3-1-1 (you must clone the repository and compile it from the source code)
 2. JChem - https://download.chemaxon.com/jchem-engines
 3. CORINA - containing only the corina executable
-4. Omega - containing the
-5. extralibs - a folder containing extra lib files that your system needs.
+4. extralibs - a folder containing extra lib files that your system needs.
 This can vary from system to system.
 Common files include libg2c.so, libz.so, etc.

 All software folders will be compressed through the scripts.
 In the case that these aren't automatically compressed, run;